adambiltcliffe/codex/readme.md

 Trojan Duck: obliterate 2 units
 Trojan Duck: attack trigger can damage building
-Trojan Duck: if kill attack target with trigger, choose new one Stealth unit can't attack backline if tower has unused detector Stealth unit can't attack backline if tower detected it previously Stealth unit can attack backline if tower has used detector
+Trojan Duck: if kill attack target with trigger, choose new one

 # Tests to write later